Madhav-nms/Cortex-M-Boot-Sequence/README.md

 ## Aim
 1. Loads SP (R13) from 0x00000000
 2. Loads PC (R15) from 0x00000004
-3. Starts executing instructions in the reset handler This behavior is verified step by step using QEMU and GDB.
+3. Starts executing instructions in the reset handler.

+This behavior is verified step by step using QEMU and GDB.

 ## File Overview